freifeld/fastSCSP/Readme.md

 Programming Languages
 --------
 Most of the computations are done in CUDA.
-At the moment, we provide two wrappers: one for python (using pycuda); one for Matlab.
+At the moment, we provide two wrappers: one for Python (using pycuda); one for Matlab.

-The results/timings reported in our ICIP paper were obtained using the python wrapper.
+The results/timings reported in our ICIP paper were obtained using the Python wrapper.
-On 07/22/2015, we added the matlab wrapper.
-It produces results that are very similar (but not 100% identical) to the results from the python wrapper.
-Also note that while we have tested the python code extensively, we hardly tested the matlab code.
+On 07/22/2015, we added the Matlab wrapper.
+It produces results that are very similar (but not 100% identical) to the results from the Python wrapper.
+Also note that while we have tested the Python code extensively, we hardly tested the Matlab code.

-During July 2015, we intend to release a standalone C++/CUDA implementation (which will not require python or matlab)
+During July 2015, we intend to release a standalone C++/CUDA implementation (which will not require Python or Matlab)

 Remark: even though most of the work is done in CUDA, there are still some bookkeeping and minor computations that are done outside the CUDA kernels.
-Thus, as to be expected, the C++ version is faster than the python and matlab versions.
+Thus, as to be expected, the C++ version is faster than the Python and Matlab versions.

 OS
 --
-The python and matlab wrappers were developed/tested on both Ubuntu 12.04 64-bit and Ubuntu 14.04 64-bit.
+The Python and Matlab wrappers were developed/tested on both Ubuntu 12.04 64-bit and Ubuntu 14.04 64-bit.
-The python wrapper was also tested on Windows 7 Professional 64-bit.
+The Python wrapper was also tested on Windows 7 Professional 64-bit.
-The matlab wrapper should *probably* work on Windows.
+The Matlab wrapper should *probably* work on Windows.

 General Requirements
 --------------------